Men, Abortion is Our Fault

 It is men who convinced young women of their worth in sexuality.
 Young girls these days are insanely aggressive compared to the young women of my day.
 They didn’t get that way by chance.
 This was intentional.

-We men established the porn culture and convinced women over the years with a steady drumbeat of messaging and it worked!
+We men established the porn culture and convinced women with a steady drumbeat of messaging and it worked!
 These days, young women have resigned themselves that seeking the affections of a young man must involve offering themselves physically.
 Oral sex in the school bathroom replaced a coy look or a subtle smile.

 The result is as predictable as it could be.
 We’ve convinced women that they must sleep with us before marriage and then abandoned them to raise the children on their own.
 The ensuing slaughter should not have surprised anyone.